asual/lesscss-servlet/README.md

 LESS Servlet
 ============

-LESS Servlet is a Maven 2 artifact that enables the power of LESS in Java based web applications.
-In addition it provides optimized access to static classpath resources and compresses the CSS and JavaScript output.
+LESS Servlet enables optimized runtime processing of LESS resources.
+It can be used with any static file or classpath resource and offers support for gzip and the YUI Compressor.

 Usage
 -----

-The following sample demonstrates how the Servlet can be configured in the web.xml descriptor file.
+The following sample demonstrates how the two provided servlets can be configured in the web.xml descriptor file.

     <servlet>
-        <servlet-name>lesscss</servlet-name>
+        <servlet-name>less</servlet-name>
         <servlet-class>com.asual.lesscss.LessServlet</servlet-class>
         <init-param>
             <param-name>gzip</param-name>